-There is always a natural shifting and sifting of relationships during transitions.
+There is always a natural shifting of relationships during transitions.
 Coming back from regular school holidays, graduating to the next year level or a movement to another school or high school are all transitions that our children have experienced before.
-However, the transition back from isolation will have some unique factors, and there are two types of COVID-19 specific friendship dynamics I want parents to be aware of:
+However, the transition back from lockdown will have some unique factors, and there are two types of Covid specific friendship dynamics I want parents to be aware of:

 Newly Found: Those children who have been attending school during this time have forged new relationships.
 Their besties haven’t been present.
 They have had smaller class numbers, and they have had the opportunity to see other students in a “different light”.
 These newly established bonds will soon be interrupted.

 Power Groups: There has also been the arrival of the “power group”.
 They are smaller groups of students who have forged a bond while away from school.
 On arrival back to school they are tighter than ever and have the inside knowledge of each other’s COVID-19 time.
 Exclusivity is tough to crack into, and uncomfortable to be around.